Spirits brands change hands

 Supplier Web site

 Blue Hills Spring Water Co.
-Inc., combined
+Inc., combined medium/large company

 Oasis Pure Drinking Water, medium company